 Bottom Line on the Fort Stevens State Park

 The only negative thing we found about this campground was the lack of Internet, which forced us to spend many afternoons at the Starbucks in Warrenton.
-They had excellent WiFi, and did not seem to care how much time we spent working there.
+They had excellent Wi-Fi, and did not seem to care how much time we spent working there.
 We spent fourteen days at Fort Stevens in late October/early November, and felt relieved to leave only because of the cold.
 We needed to get further south.
 If not for that, we would have wanted to stay longer.
 But of course, you are limited to two weeks maximum in state parks.
 So, we had to move on to Beverley Beach State RV Park, which turned out to be yet another lovely Oregon coast RV park with a great wilderness feeling!

 Weigh up these pros and cons, and decide if this is the Oregon State Park for you!